-You can set eDirectory trustees and trustee rights for the junction through the Distributed File Services plug-in for iManager.
-For Active Directory trustees and trustee rights, use Rights tool or NFARM utility.
+You can set trustees and trustee rights for the junction through the Distributed File Services plug-in for iManager, or with any other method you normally use.

-- 1 In iManager, click Distributed File Services > Modify Junction. - 2 Browse to locate and select the junction you want to manage. - 3 Click Target Rights, then click Trustee to open a list of trustees for the target location. - 4 Modify the Trustees list as needed: - Click Add, then browse to locate and select one or more users to add as trustees. - Select the Trustee check box next to the users who you want to delete from the trustee list, then click Delete. - 5 Configure the trustee rights for the users. - For information about file system trustee rights, see Table 11-3 on page 99. - 6 (Optional) Copy all of the Target Rights settings to the junction by selecting all Trustees, then clicking Copy to Junction.
+- 1 In iManager, click Distributed File Services > Modify Junction. - 2 Browse to locate and select the junction you want to manage. - 3 Click Target Rights, then click Trustee to open a list of trustees for the target location. - 4 Modify the Trustees list as needed: - Click Add, then browse to locate and select one or more users to add as trustees. - Select the Trustee check box next to the users who you want to delete from the trustee list, then click Delete. - 5 Configure the trustee rights for the users.

+For information about file system trustee rights, see Table 11-3 on page 97.

-7 Click Junction Rights, verify the trustee and trustee rights settings for the junction, then modify the settings if needed.
+- 6 (Optional) Copy all of the Target Rights settings to the junction by selecting all Trustees, then clicking Copy to Junction. - 7 Click Junction Rights, verify the trustee and trustee rights settings for the junction, then modify the settings if needed.